kajamia/ASC-bla/docs/cppreference/matrix.rst

         Matrix<float, ColMajor> A(3000, 700);
         MatrixView<float, ColMajor> viewA(A.height(), A.width(), A.Data());

+.. cpp:class:: template <typename T, ORDERING ORD> \
+    MatrixView : public MatrixExpr<MatrixView<T, ORD> >

     .. cpp:function:: MatrixView(size_t height, size_t width, T *data)

         Constructor that creates a view of a matrix given its dimensions, data pointer, and optional distance between elements.

     .. cpp:function:: MatrixView(size_t height, size_t width, size_t dist, T *data)

         Constructor with an additional parameter for specifying the distance between elements.

     The constructors create a view of the matrix given its dimensions, data pointer, and optional distance between elements.
 MatrixView operates as a lightweight wrapper around existing data.

     T is the data type of the matrix elements, and ORD specifies whether the matrix is in RowMajor or ColMajor order.

     .. admonition:: Important Note
         :class: warning

         MatrixView does not own the data; it merely provides a convenient way to access and manipulate the existing matrix.

     .. cpp:function:: MatrixView(const MatrixView<T, ORD> & A)

         Copy constructor that creates a new MatrixView that shares the same data as the original, allowing for efficient and memory-safe matrix operations.

     .. cpp:function:: MatrixView &operator=(const MatrixView & M)

         Assignment operator that sets the values of the current MatrixView to those of another MatrixView.
 The matrices must have the same dimensions.

     .. cpp:function:: MatrixView &operator=(const MatrixExpr<TB> & M)

         Assignment operator that allows assigning the values of a MatrixExpr (such as another Matrix or MatrixView) to the current MatrixView.

+    .. cpp:function:: MatrixView & operator= (std::initializer_list<T> list)

+        Assigns the MatrixView values to those of an initializer list.
+Note that the values in the list are assumed to have the same ordering as the MatrixView.

     .. cpp:function:: MatrixView &operator+=(const MatrixExpr<TB> & M)

         Compound assignment operator that adds the values of a MatrixExpr to the current MatrixView.
 The matrices must have the same dimensions.

     .. cpp:function:: MatrixView &operator=(T scal)

         Set all elements of the MatrixView to a scalar value.

     .. cpp:function:: MatrixView &operator*=(T scal)

         Multiply all elements of the MatrixView by a scalar value.

     .. cpp:function:: auto View() const

         Returns a new MatrixView to the current object, allowing for further manipulations.

     .. cpp:function:: size_t height() const
     .. cpp:function:: size_t width() const

         Returns the dimensions of the matrix.

     .. cpp:function:: T* Data()

         Returns a pointer to the underlying data of the matrix.

     .. cpp:function:: size_t & Dist()

         Returns the distance in the data\_ array to the element next to/underneath it (depending on whether it is RowMajor (underneath) or ColMajor (next to)).

     .. cpp:function:: T &operator()(size_t i, size_t j)
     .. cpp:function:: const T &operator()(size_t i, size_t j) const

         Accesses the elements of the matrix using round brackets.
 The behavior depends on the ordering (RowMajor or ColMajor).

     .. cpp:function:: auto transposed() const

         Returns a transposed view of the matrix.

     .. cpp:function:: auto Row(size_t i)
     .. cpp:function:: auto Col(size_t j)

         Returns a VectorView representing the i-th row or j-th column of the matrix.

     .. cpp:function:: auto Diag()

         Returns a VectorView representing the diagonal of the matrix.

     .. cpp:function:: auto Rows(size_t start, size_t height)
     .. cpp:function:: auto Cols(size_t start, size_t width)

         Returns a MatrixView representing a submatrix obtained by selecting a range of rows or columns.

     .. cpp:function:: void swapcols(size_t i, size_t j)

         Swaps two columns of the matrix efficiently using row-wise swapping.